 What's the Deal with Scope 3?

-With a heightened focus on sustainability within ESG conversations, one thing is certain, the dearth of high quality and accessible ESG data to shift supply chains into value chains is an area drawing increased attention.
+With a heightened focus on sustainability within ESG conversations, one thing is certain, the death of high-quality and accessible ESG data to shift supply chains into value chains is an area drawing increased attention.
 There is a specific facet of supply chains, however, that deserves extra attention, and it’s the category that makes up the majority of a company’s carbon footprint, that of Scope 3.
 So what’s the big deal?

 Greenhouse gas emissions (GHG) are broken into three distinct categories called scopes.
 Scope 1 covers any direct emissions from a company like that of on-site fossil fuel combustion and fleet fuel consumption.
 Scope 2 includes any indirect emissions, for example any emissions that occur as a result of heat, steam or electricity purchases by a company.
 Lastly, the hardest emissions to measure is that of Scope 3; it involves basically any other emission that arises across an entire value chain.
 Think of how employees travel or commute to and from work, emissions due to transportation of finished products, emissions from a company’s leased assets or waste generated during operations.
 Scope 3 emissions can also be generated either upstream or downstream of your company and still be reportable.
 Anything that impacts emissions from a source not owned by the company but that directly affects the company’s activities is included in this broad-reaching bracket.